Basic BRICK terms

 Thanks for your enquiry

-We look forward to helping you and will be in touch shortly
+We look forward to helping you and will be in touch shortly.
+If you have any urgent questions, please call 13 15 79.

 To access My Builder you will require a password from your builder to allow you to log in to this service.
 View the selection of PGH Bricks and Pavers™ products that are available to you as part of your chosen builder’s range.